satyachowdary11/MvcMovie/MvcMovie/README.txt

 method is run on the database, not in the c# code shown above.
 The case sensitivity on the query depends on the database and the collation.
 On SQL Serve

 step-8
- added a new field to the Movie class, you need to update the property binding list so this new property Updated the view templates in order to display, create, and edit the new Rating property in the browser
+adding a new field to the Movie class, you need to update the property binding list so this new property added a rating property,now we need to update the property binding list so this property will be included updated the view templates now the new options display updated the remaining templetes

- step-9
+DataBase is updated to include the new field. in the PowerShell i ran two commands to add migration and to update database ran the app now i can perform the added tasks

+Step-9
+adding validation
- The validation support provided by MVC and Entity Framework Core Code First is a good example RAn the app and navigate to the Movies controller. everething works
+The validation support provided by MVC and Entity Framework Core Code First is a good example there are build in attributes that are applied declaratively to a class or property Updated the movie class so we can use the built in validation attributes we can see every attribute has specif conditions and value types validated error UI, the controller and views we created has autometically picket uo the validation rules. after the methods check the has any validation errors, if there are no errors the method saves the new movies in the database. everething works

+Step-10
+Examine the Details and Delete methods we can see that the mvc scaffolding engine created the action method after examining delete and deleteconfirmed tje HTTP GET Delete method doen't delete the specified movie it returns to where we can submit the deletion operations like edit,create, or any other operation that changes will open up a security hole. so we need two delete methods one for get and another for post they both have same parameters